Preffet/Payload-to-iso-packager/README.md

 and then LNK file to trigger the payload execution.

 ## Requirements
-pyminizip:
-'''
-pip install pyminizip
-'''
-Also [PackMyPayload](https://github.com/mgeeky/PackMyPayload) by Mariusz Banach / mgeeky.
-The script is included with the project files, you do not need to install it.
+Use the ```pip install -r requirements.txt``` command to install all of the Python modules and packages listed in your requirements.txt file Also [PackMyPayload](https://github.com/mgeeky/PackMyPayload) by Mariusz Banach / mgeeky script is used, but it is included with the project files, you do not need to install it.

 ## High-Level Script Overview